Lambretta Special X: Mark I

 The SX150 was a revamp of the Li Special 150 the changes were that the paintwork was no longer metallic, a chrome horn casting grill and a chrome flash were added on the horn casting and front mudguard respectively.
 The bike kept the Li Special body work with the octagonal headset and squared off front mudguard as well as the side panels with the two rear 'finger flashes'.
-The engine and gear ratios were modified to gain more speed over the Li150 Special by modifying the ports, this gave the bike 9.38hp and a top speed of 56mph.
+The engine and gear ratios were modified to gain more speed over the Li150 Special by modifying the ports, this gave the bike 9.38 hp and a top speed of 56 mph.

 Mark II

 In early 1968, the badge on the horn casting was changed to a rectangle one, the front forks had press in bump stops and the glove box was changed to grey plastic.

 Mark III

 In late 1968 panel handles were removed and replaced with Lambretta GP/DL style clips.